maelvls/users-grpc/README.md

 I wrote two kinds of tests:

 - Unit tests to make sure that the database logic works as expected.
 Tests are wrapped in transactions which are rolled back after the test.
+I use [gotests](https://github.com/cweill/gotests) for easing the TDD workflow.
+  Whenever I add a new function, I just have to run `gotests -all -w pkg/service/*`.
 To run the unit tests:

   ```sh
   go test ./... -short